GOTO-OBS/goto-vegas/README.md

 # Submit a classifier for evaluation
-Any member of the [GOTO organization on GitHub](https://github.com/GOTO-OBS) can submit an entry.
-First, clone this repository and create a branch with a representative name (e.g., something like ``<last_name>-<short_description>``) and switch to that branch:
+Any member of the [GOTO organization on GitHub](https://github.com/GOTO-OBS) can submit a classifier for evaluation.
+Clone this repository and create a branch with a representative name (e.g., something like ``<last_name>-<short_description>``) and switch to that branch: